Data-Collecting Vehicle Sensors Installed On East Hawaii Highways

 STORY SUMMARY

-HAWAIʻI ISLAND - There were five (5) newly reported cases of COVID-19 on Hawaiʻi island on Wendesday, with ten (10) hospitalized.
+HAWAIʻI ISLAND - There were eight (8) newly reported cases of COVID-19 on Hawaiʻi island on Thursday, part of the 77 new cases reported statewide.

 graphic by BIVN

-(BIVN) – The Hawaiʻi Department of Health on Wednesday reported 62 new cases of COVID-19 statewide.
-Five (5) of those new cases were identified on Hawaiʻi island.
-The total number of deaths statewide went down by two, from 215 to 213, after two previously reported deaths were determined to not be related to COVID-19.
+(BIVN) – The Hawaiʻi Department of Health on Thursday reported 77 new cases of COVID-19 statewide.
+Eight (8) of those new cases were identified on Hawaiʻi island.
+The statewide total number of deaths with COVID is back up to 215.

 On the health department’s zip code area map showing reported COVID-19 cases with onset dates in the past 14 days, the following Hawaiʻi island locations have totals of over 10 cases: